jordanshardy/JordanHardy_T1A1/readme.md

 **C** -  C is commonly used in game programming.
 C is preferred to C++ because it lacks the extra packing.
 Likewise, its programs are slightly faster and smaller.
 It provides low-range entry to memory with a very minimal run-time.
 C is also common because even with its low-level capabilities, the languages allows cross-platform coding.
 Any program written in C language can be used in different operating systems as long as it is portable.
 It only requires minimal changes to the source code.
 The language is readily available on several computers.
 C is commonly used in hardware programming, especially in automobiles and medicals equipment, as it can run on any device
 It can also be quickly learnt, and it acts as a stepping stone to other programming languages such as Python and PHP.
 It can extend itself and easily be debugged, tested and maintained.
 However, it cannot be used with another object-oriented programming such as polymorphism because it one of the older programming languages.
 Thus it not suitable for mobile applications and websites.
 It lacks data security, and the source code cannot be reused.
 Additionally, its syntax is quite complex.

+Gupta, Diwaker.
+"What is a good first programming language?"
+Crossroads, 10.4 (2004): 7-7.
+Sebesta, Robert W. Concepts of programming languages.
+Boston: Pearson, 2012.

 #